Stewart's Shops

 Stewart's Shops is an American regional chain of convenience stores located in Upstate New York, Vermont, and New Hampshire.
-The company is owned by the Dake family.
+The company is owned by the Dake family and its employees.

 Stewart's is headquartered in Ballston Spa (with a Saratoga Springs address).
 The company is well-established, particularly in the Capital District, Adirondacks and North Country with over 350 locations.
-In New York, its footprint stretches as far north as the Canada–US border, as far west as Oswego and as far south as Goshen at the northern fringe of the New York metropolitan area.
-Its Vermont outlets can be found in Rutland, Bennington and Franklin counties.
+In New York, its footprint stretches as far north as the Canada–US border, as far west as Oswego, and as far south as Goshen at the northern fringe of the New York metropolitan area.
+Its Vermont outlets can be found in Rutland, Bennington, and Franklin counties.

-Stewart's is known for branded ice cream, potato chips, hard rolls, root beer, milk, coffee, and their famous thick shake.
+Stewart's is known for branded ice cream, potato chips, hard rolls, soft drinks, milk, and coffee.

 Three-fourths of their stores also sell gasoline—either their own brand or in partnership with Sunoco.
 In addition, most also feature a small dining area.

-There are now 406 Stewart's shops in operation throughout the 3 states.
+There are now 406 Stewart's Shops in operation throughout the three states.

 History

-Preformation (1917-1945)
+Preformation (1917–1945)

 Stewart's traces its origins to Percy and Charles V. Dake taking over the family dairy farm in Middle Grove in 1917.
 They began making Dake's Delicious Ice Cream beginning in 1921.

 Fourteen years later, the brothers started Saratoga Dairy in an old barn in Saratoga Springs.
 This move occurred in the same year that New York began requiring all milk to be pasteurized.

 In 1938 they expanded into the city's old water works and then went into making cheese, powdered whey, and casein two years afterward, following another new property purchase, this time in Greenfield.
 These products were sold all over the Northeast, as far south as Maryland.

-Establishment (1945-1959, The first generation of Dakes)
+Establishment (1945–1959, The first generation of Dakes)

 As the war ended in 1945, the brothers bought an ice cream production facility in Ballston Spa from Donald Stewart.
 Charles S. "Charlie" Dake, Charles V.'s son, newly discharged from the military and looking for something to do, decided to start selling Stewart's Ice Cream to the public fresh off the line in the factory storefront.
 This is considered to be the first Stewart's Shop.